First for Fineshade

 Read more about Biological Recording in Fineshade Wood here.

-Most of the species below were found during the lockdown period when Fineshade residents were able to exercise in the wood - and had plenty of time to work on identification!
+Many of the species below were found during the lockdown period when Fineshade residents were able to exercise in the wood - and had plenty of time to work on identification!

 A White-legged Damselfly recorded by Jamie Wildman on 26th May.
 Also seen then was the Hairy Dragonfly (another FFF) and several of the locally rare Scarce Chasers.
 These are scarce in Britain and consequently listed under category 3 in the British Red Data Book on Insects.